 Hemp seeds’ dietary fat is primarily composed of polyunsaturated fats – or the “good fats.”
 Hemp seed oil’s fatty acid profile is comprised of 80% polyunsaturated fats, 11% monounsaturated fats, 9% saturated fats, and zero trans fats.
-Health organizations recommend that fat intake should make up 20% to 35% of your total calorie intake.
-They further recommend that most of the fat intake should come from polyunsaturated and monounsaturated fats, while limiting the intake of trans and saturated fats.
-Hemp seed dietary fat meets this recommendation.
+The bulk of the polyunsaturated fats in hemp are omegas-3&6.

 Hemp seed contains a high concentration of polyunsaturated fatty acids (PUFAs).
-Essential fatty acids (EFAs) are vital for good health but cannot be synthesized by our body, and so they must be present in the foods we eat.
-EFAs are important components of cell membranes and are precursors for substances in the body involved with regulating blood pressure and inflammatory responses.
+Essential fatty acids (EFAs) are vital for good health but cannot be synthesized by our body, and so they must be consumed in the foods we eat.

 Hemp seed is a source of high quality, plant based protein.
-Analysis of hemp protein powder has resulted in a Protein Rating of 41, indicating that the protein content in hemp foods is not only present in high amounts, but it is also of a high quality.
+Analysis of hemp protein powder has indicated that the protein content in hemp foods is not only present in high amounts, but it is also of a high quality.

 Hemp protein is free of trypsin-inhibitors.
 Trypsin is a key enzyme that breaks down peptide bonds in proteins, enabling more efficient protein uptake in the human body.
 Trypsin inhibitors – which are found in other protein rich sources like soy – can cause flatulence.